jmeehan16/sstore-doc/source/bigdawg.rst

 S-Store ingests data in a rate of 100 tuples per second, for 10 minutes by default.
 After the ingestion is finished, S-Store stays online.

+Notes:

+1. BigDawg only compiles in JDK 8.
+2. If BigDAWG is installed on Ubuntu, setup_bigdawg_docker.sh may reports errors during the setup of the BigDAWG catalog in Postgres.
+This is likely caused by Docker's storage driver AUFS.
+This can be fixed by `switching the storage driver to devicemapper <https://muehe.org/posts/switching-docker-from-aufs-to-devicemapper/>`_.

 Querying through BigDAWG/JDBC
 -----------------------------

+Once BigDAWG is started, it may still take S-Store a few minutes to be ready for data ingestion.
 Start a second terminal window.
-Execute the following query:
+After one to two minutes, execute the following query:

 .. code-block:: bash